josdejong/mathjs/index.md

   </tr>
 </table>

-*Math.js is in early stage and the API is not yet stabilized.
-Please be careful when upgrading to a newer version.
+*Note: The API of math.js is not fully stabilized.
+Please read [what is changed](https://github.com/josdejong/mathjs/blob/master/HISTORY.md) before upgrading to a newer version.
-Changes are listed in the [history](https://github.com/josdejong/mathjs/blob/master/HISTORY.md).*

 # Documentation